-"The Wizard in that tower has lived there since long before I was born, when the king granted our family this land, tower and all I approached the tower not to kick him out but to say that I knew the bit of land was his so I would leave him be if he let me be."
+"The wizard in that tower has lived there since long before I was born.
+When the king granted our family this land, tower and all, I approached the tower not to kick him out but to say that I knew the land was his.
+I would leave him be if he let me be."

 "That sounds very just and fair, but I father am not you."
 Galloway was lowering his voice uncomfortably, he was trying to act like Padraig would.